5 Places Where Smart Shoppers Buy The Best Cars

 - Cons: Sellers will nearly always expect full payment in cash at the time of sale, the cars do not come with any type of warranty.
 If you do not know much about cars when you're buying from a private seller, you should bring someone with you who does as you're evaluating the vehicle in person.

-The Internet: The Best Way To Narrow Down Your Search for a New Car
+The Internet: The Best Way To Narrow Down Your Search for a Used Car

 Raphael Orlov at Japopnik recently polled internet users about where they've had luck looking for used cars online.
 Not surprisingly, many favored online classified sites like Craigslist.
 "You get some weird crap thrown in every so often, but nothing can beat Craigslist when it comes to local listings," he said.